Aym-brz/projetIA/README.md

 ## Training Methodology
-The pendulum starts in a random initial position.
+The pendulum starts on the stable low position.
 The reinforcement learning algorithm encourages the pendulum to reach and maintain an inverted balance through reward-based feedback.
-No supervised learning is used; instead, the reward function incentivizes minimizing angular deviations and controlling velocities.
+No supervised learning is used; instead, the reward function incentivizes minimizing angular deviations.
 ## Reward Function

 The reward is calculated as:
 - **Positive Terms**:
   - Maintaining angles near the upright position for both pendulum links.
   - Maintaining position near the center for the trolley.
-  - Minimizing velocities (both angular and linear).
 - **No Penalty for Failures**: The pendulum resets in random positions after each training episode.

 ## TODO